 Full control on budget

-When running a PPC campaign, you have complete control on how much you spend and where you spend it.
-If the budget that you set at the start of your campaign runs out, you won’t spend anymore, so there’s no risk of you overspending.
+When running a PPC campaign, you have complete control over how much you spend and where you spend it.
+If the budget that you set at the start of your campaign runs out, you won’t spend anymore, so there’s no risk of overspending.
 If you want to spend more across the campaign or increase the amount you are spending on a particular keyword, you can do so at any point, and the action will be immediately implemented.

 Furthermore, with it being pay per click, you are only charged when someone clicks on your advert, which means they are interested in what you have to offer so increase the chances of making a conversion.